yunfan42/PubPeek/README_EN.md

 6. Generating statistical summary...
 7. Saving results and statistical analysis...

-🎉 Literature processing for author AUTHOR completed!
+🎉 Literature processing for author John Smith completed!
-📊 Processing results saved to: /path/to/PubPeek/users/Haofen_Wang/processed
+📊 Processing results saved to: /path/to/PubPeek/users/Author_Name/processed

 ==================================================
 Would you like to continue searching for other authors? (y/n): n